Tony Yoka: Amateur career

-Yoka won the gold medal against future WBO heavyweight champion Joseph Parker in the super heavyweight division at the 2010 Summer Youth Olympics in Singapore.
-At the 2010 Youth World Amateur Boxing Championships he lost the final to Filip Hrgović.
+Yoka won the gold medal against future WBO heavyweight champion Joseph Parker in the Super heavyweight division at the 2010 Summer Youth Olympics in Singapore.
+At the 2010 Youth World Amateur Boxing Championships, he lost the final to Croatia's Filip Hrgović.
 In 2011 he lost at the European (Senior) Championships to Olympic Champion Roberto Cammarelle.
 At the 2011 World Amateur Boxing Championships he outpointed Jasem Delavari from Iran but was knocked out by Cuban Erislandy Savón.
 At the 2012 European Boxing Olympic Qualification Tournament he beat three opponents before getting stopped by Magomed Omarov.

 In 2015, Yoka first missed a chance to get the gold at the 2015 European Games but still managed to get the bronze medal.
 Following this achievement, Yoka won the gold at the 2015 AIBA World Boxing Championships, earning him a spot at the 2016 Olympic Games at Rio de Janeiro.

 Yoka won the gold over the British boxer Joe Joyce in the super heavyweight division at the 2016 Olympic Games, earning France its first Super Heavyweight gold medal.

 Before this fight, Yoka had beaten Hussein Ishaish in the quarter-final, and Filip Hrgović in the semi-final.
 His amateur record was 60 wins and 12 losses.

 Professional career

-In 2017 Yoka turned professional.
+In 2017, Yoka turned professional.
 Trained by Virgil Hunter, Yoka fought and beat Travis Clark in his debut fight at Le Palais des Sports in Paris, in June 2017.
 In October 2017, Yoka defeated Jonathan Rice via unanimous decision 59–56, 60–54, and 58–56.

 In July 2018, the French Anti-Doping Agency banned him for one year because of missing three drug tests between July 2016 and July 2017.
 His appeal against the ruling was rejected by the French Council of State in August 2018.

 On 28 September 2019, Yoka faced Michael Wallisch.
 Yoka dropped Wallisch in the third round and Wallisch barely beat the count, which prompted the referee to wave the fight off and award Yoka the TKO victory.

 In his next fight, Yoka faced former world title challenger and veteran countryman Johann Duhaupas.
 Yoka cruised past his experienced opponent, dropping him twice in the first round, the second time also being the final one from which Duhaupas would not get up.

 On 27 November 2020, Yoka faced another veteran in Christian Hammer.
 Hammer caused Yoka some problems during the fight, but Yoka's win was never at risk, and went on to win the fight via unanimous decision, 100–89 on all three scorecards.

 Yoka faced the former IBF International heavyweight titlist Joel Tambwe Djeko for the vacant European Union heavyweight title.
-The bout was scheduled for March 5, 2021, at the H Arena in Nantes, France.
+The bout was scheduled for 5 March 2021, at the H Arena in Nantes, France.
 It was broadcast on ESPN+ in the US and Canal+ in France.
 He won the fight by a late twelfth-round technical knockout.
 A well place jab forced Djeko to turn his back and stop defending himself, which forced the referee to wave the fight off at the very last second.